nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

  MPU6050 has an internal processing function called DMP (Digital Motion Processor).
  You can use this to get Euler angles and quaternions angles.

+- MPU9250 9DoF MotionTracking device
+ MPU9250 is a package that integrates the MPU-6500 and a chip (AK8963) with a 3-axis magnetic sensor.
+ MPU6250 also has an internal processing function called DMP (Digital Motion Processor).
+ You can use this to get Euler angles and quaternions angles.

 # Sensor calibration
 Connect ST-LINK adapter and STM32.
 ```